ptaxx/LookAround/README.md

    Update the database configuration in .env with your MySQL credentials

+6. Migrate the models:

+   python manage.py migrate

-6. Start the development server
+7. Start the development server

    python manage.py runserver